How can you not love a car/Old Mustang is worth more than 10 million yuan to find out his special identity | Car | Sanli News Network SETN.COM-breakinglatest.news-Breaking Latest News

 ▲ Mustang Boss 429.
 (Picture / Retrieved from Sothebys website)

-Among the three major muscle cars in the United States, the oldest and most representative is the Ford Mustang.
+Among the three major muscle cars in the United States, the oldest and most representative is the Mustang.
 Mustangs can be seen in many movies, especially the first-generation Mustang that appeared in 1964.
+It is already sought after by fans.
 Among the many branches of the generation of Mustangs, the most famous is the GT500 transformed by Shelby, but in the eyes of Mustang experts, the Mustang Boss 429 produced from 1969 to 1970 is the real dream car.

 ▲ The Mustang Boss 429 produced from 1969 to 1970 is the real dream car.
 (Picture / Retrieved from Sothebys website)